 Although European and American bidets often sit as separate units to the toilet, bidets can be added as an optional extra onto an existing toilet.
 While many models don't require much plumbing expertise, it's always best to get an expert to install when it comes to anything that interacts with your water supply.

 The basic add-on attachments to existing toilet seats usually just require a split from your inlet hose to utilise the water for the bidet, and they come with an adaptor and some simple instructions.
 Other types replace the seat entirely and require power.

-They can range from a simple manual switch to activate a gush of water straight from the inlet valve through to smart toilets which incorporate varied temperature and pressure of water and toilet seat warming.
+They can range from a simple manual switch to activate a gush of water straight from the inlet valve through to smart toilets which incorporate varied temperature and pressure of water and toilet seat warming - great for Winter nights.
 Some even incorporate LED lights.

 Prices range from $90 to thousands of dollars.